Mitch Trubisky Named Backup On The Chicago Bears’ Quarterback Depth Chart

 There is a strong possibility that Mitch Trubisky could have his NFL debut on Sunday against the Atlanta Falcons.

 Led by last season’s NFL MVP Matt Ryan, the Atlanta Falcons have a powerful offense.
-If the Bears’ defense cannot create turnovers things can get out of hand fast.
-An insurmountable Falcons’ lead could open the door for Mitch Trubisky to given some playing time by the Bears during the latter stages of the game.
+If the Bears’ defense cannot create turnovers, things can get out of hand fast.
+An insurmountable Falcons lead could open the door for Mitch Trubisky to be given some playing time by the Bears during the latter stages of the game.

 The Chicago Bears naming Mitch Trubisky the No. 2 quarterback on the depth chart does not guarantee that Mike Glennon’s job is in jeopardy.
 Glennon will have his performances evaluated on a weekly basis by the Bears.
 Barring a stretch of games with multiple turnovers, his starting job is safe for now.